jamielsharief/updater/README.md

 > This will only upgrade to the next major version if there are no pending updates, and it will not update any versions after the first next major version.

-To upgrade to the next major release,.
+To upgrade to the next major release run the `upgrade` command.

 ```bash
 $ updater upgrade